 How to read a CSV file in Python

-Learn how to read CSV files in Python with our guide.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Learn how to read CSV files in Python.
+Explore different methods, tips, real-world applications, and common error debugging.

 Reading CSV files with the csv module